Package Leaflet: Information for the User

 The exact cause of MS is unknown.
 It is thought that in the process that damages the CNS, an abnormal response by the immune system plays an important role.

-Damage to the CNScan occur during an MS attack(relapse).
+Damage to the CNScan occur during an MS attack (relapse).
 It can cause temporary disability, such as difficulty walking.
-Symptoms may disappear completely or partially.
+The symptoms can disappear completely or partially.

-How Betaferon helps combat your disease
+How Betaferon helps fight your disease

-Single clinical episode suggestive of a high risk of developing multiple sclerosis:Betaferon has been shown to delay progression to defined multiple sclerosis.
+Single clinical episode suggestive of a high risk of developing multiple sclerosis:It has been shown that Betaferon delays the progression to definite multiple sclerosis.

-What is Betaferon used for
+What Betaferon is used for

 Betaferon is for use in patients

-?Who have experienced symptoms for the first time that indicate a high risk of developing multiple sclerosis.
+Who have suffered symptoms for the first time that indicate a high risk of developing multiple sclerosis.
 Your doctor will rule out other causes that could explain these symptoms before administering treatment.

-?Who suffer from relapsing-remitting multiple sclerosis, with the appearanceof at least two relapses in the two years prior.
+Who suffer from relapsing-remitting multiple sclerosis, with the appearance of at least two relapses in the previous two years.

-?Who suffer from secondary progressive multiple sclerosis, with active disease demonstrated by the appearance of relapses.
+Who suffer from secondary progressive multiple sclerosis, with active disease demonstrated by the appearance of relapses.

 Do not use Betaferon